icco/CSC431/README.md

 This repository is the work of Ben Sweedler and Nat Welch.

+To run all of the benchmarks, run `make test`.

 ## Usage

 So, we wrote a shell script wrapper for our compiler, so you can run it just fine.
-From within this directory, run ./ecc -? for the following info:
+From within this directory, run `./ecc -?` for the following info:

-    usage: ecc [options] filename.ev
+    usage: ./ecc [options] filename.ev
      -?,--help         Print this help message.
      -a,--displayAST   Print out a dotty graph of the AST.
      -d,--debug        Print debug messages while running.